With their Instagram-worthy aesthetics and minimal growing needs, succulents have always been a gardener’s favorite!

 So, don’t ignore your watering chores, keep the soil dry, and protect the plant from harsh weather.
 Be extra cautious during winters since soil takes longer to dry and most plant types lie dormant.

 You can place the succulents on the windowsill or garden.
 No matter where you place them, remember not to block their airflow.
 Proper ventilation is of paramount importance to prevent rotting and mold formation.

 Besides, making slight modifications to your soil mix and watering routine can also help keep the plants dry.

 How Tall Do Succulents Grow?

 Succulents are a diverse group of plants, so the answer to this question varies.
-Generally speaking, most succulents such as aloe or snake plant remain small throughout and can comfortably sit on your windowsill.
+Generally speaking, most succulents such as aloe or snake plants remain small throughout and can comfortably sit on your windowsill.